 If your bone graft is performed at the same time as your tooth extraction it is no more painful than that process.
 And since you will be under the influence of a local anesthetic and sedation if you choose, you won’t be able to feel the process.
 If your bone graft is occurring at a separate appointment, the same anesthesia or sedation is available.

 After your bone graft, it takes a few days for your gums to heal.
 But your pain should be minimal and can be reduced by taking over-the-counter medicines.
-Your Stanislaus Oral Surgeon will give you specific instructions after your procedure.
+Your Stanislaus Oral Surgeon in Modesto, CA will give you specific instructions after your procedure.